marshblocker/fastmonkey/README.md

 Note that this script is only compatible with Chrome v99.
 If you want to run this in a specific version of Chrome, download its respective Chrome driver [here](https://chromedriver.storage.googleapis.com/index.html) and replace the existing Chrome driver in `fastmonkey/chromedriver_win32`.
-Just know that other versions beside the Chrome driver for Chrome v99 was tested.
+Just take note that only the driver for Chrome v99 was tested.

 ## How to run.
 ```